 It goes without saying that even the best customer engagement programme will be ineffective if customers are not satisfied with the product or service they are receiving.
 At Tempcover, we’ve introduced a fully-enhanced digital user experience that was co-created with customers – with multiple-stage research and testing resulting in a fit-for-purpose user experience based on customer demands and expectations.

 The end result is a simplified user journey that enables our full customer base to gain easy online access to our service offering and to interact with us seamlessly.
-Our super-agile digital offering also brings fully-comprehensive temporary car insurance straight to customers’ fingertips, through a quick and simple user experience that involves a simple policy confirmation process that enables customers to be on cover and driving within 90 seconds.
-Our customer advocacy is clearly evident in our TrustPilot scores – where 81% of over 18,000 reviews receive an ‘Excellent’ 4.6/5 rating.
+Our super-agile digital offering also brings fully-comprehensive temporary car insurance straight to customers’ fingertips, through a quick and simple user experience that involves a simple policy confirmation process that enables customers to get a quote within 90 seconds.
+Our customer advocacy is clearly evident in our TrustPilot scores – where 81% of over 20,000 reviews receive an ‘Excellent’ 4.6/5 rating.

 Looking to the marketer to navigate the future